dsagman/picat/readme_v2.md

     C = (A = 5,B = 3,A != B)
     yes
     ```
-    Which is neat, and kind of like building up an expression that can then be dynamically evaluated, but how do I evaluate `C`?
+    Which is neat, and kind of like building up an expression that can then be dynamically evaluated, but how do I evaluate `C` to get the logical value of `true`?
 I have no idea.
-This is the only use of `Conj` as an output value in the entire manual.
+This is also the only use of the term `Conj` as an output value in the entire manual.

 hakank: I think that you are thinking in Haskell here.
 And I don't think that it's possible to do what you want.
 hakank: But that depends on exactly you mean by "evaluating C".

-- `->` can be used for `if` `then` as in (A>5 -> X=yes; X=no).
-It's in a footnote (pg 6) that says, "Picat also accepts Prolog-style if-then-else in the form (If -> Then; Else) and mandates the presence of the else-part."

-    `->` is also sed in one example (pg 93), and I had to have someone point out the example after ChatGPT insisted that `->` is the prefered method for Picat `if` `then`.
-(It is not.)
-Regardless, it's not in the index, which is my go to resource.
+- The option to use the notation (If -> Then; Else) is in a footnote and one example, but it's not in the index, which is my go to resource.

-hakank: You mentions (-> ; ) above whithj the curve/1 example.

 - Picat also has `cond`, but it's only mentioned in an example about Fibonacci and isn't in the index.
 ChatGPT pointed me to `cond`.

 - The manual says Picat supports DCG (Definite Clause Grammar) rules with `-->`, but provides no examples.
+(Although there's copious resources referenced [here](#do-you-already-know-prolog))

 - In the `neqs` constraint the manual says, "This constraint is equivalent to the conjunction of the inequality constraints in *NeqList*, but it extracts `all_distinct` constraints from the inequality constraints."
 I find this explanation confusing.
 There's an example of it here: https://www.hakank.org/picat/color_neqs.pi.
 Perhaps it will make sense to you?